Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^2]: Friedrich - Inevitable Peace p.
 53 offers a different interpretation.
 For my discussion see post.
 [^3]: For Kant's criteria of a republican constitution see post.

-transcendental vision of the numina which underly all visible workings.
-The categorical imperative emerges as the norm of all political endeavor, to light the road towards the achievement of a republican constitution and the attainment of eternal peace.
 The meaning of history results from an inward apprehension that determines the will by its very conception without any regard to its immediate empirical attainability.
 Peace represents the goal of all human striving, the fulfillment of the purpose of history.

 Kant's Essay on Eternal Peace comprises nine articles for a hypothetical treaty among nations for the assurance of universal peace.
 The first six - the preliminary articles - are frankly remedial, directed at specific abuses in contemporary diplomacy.
 Though addressed to technical problems, their obligation derives in each case from the a priori conception of the moral law.
 They are: